efigart/efigart.github.io/projects/Playlist.md

 This project was made duirng my first ICS class and allowed me to incoroprate many different aspects of coding into one project.
 It deepend my knowledge and understanding of objects and array lists.
 It also helepd me learn more about custom exceptions.
+Writing the code was very repetitive, but it helped me remeber the format and outline for creating objects with differnt methods.

 Here is some code of the song object constructor